 - How many amps is 1.5 ton AC?

-A 1.5-ton AC typically uses around 10 amps of current.
-However, the accurate amount of amps will change based on the manufacturer and model of the AC unit.
+A 1.5-ton AC uses 10 amps of current. but it is based on the model and company of ac

 - What is the maximum load of 2.5 mm wire?

 The maximum load of a 2.5 mm wire is 15 amps.
-That explains why a 2.5 mm wire can safely carry up to 15 amps of current.
+2.5 mm wire easily handles 15 amps of current.

 - How many amps can 4 mm cable take?

-A 4mm cable can take about 25 amps of current.
-It means 4mm cable can safely handle up to 25 amps of current.
+A 4mm cable can carry 25 amps of current.

 - How many amps is 1.5 mm cable?

-A 1.5 mm cable can take up to 10 amps of current.
-1.5 mm cable can safely carry up to 10 amps of current.
+A 1.5 mm cable can handle 10 amps of current.

 - Can 4mm cable take 32 amps?

 No, a 4mm cable cannot take 32 amps.
-The maximum load of a 4mm cable is 25 amps.
-If we need to run a circuit that needs more than 25 amps, it need to use a larger wire size.
+The maximum load for a 4mm cable is 25 amps.

 Small homes with predominantly gas appliances typically have a 100 amp service.
 Even though this amperage is the bare minimum required by regulation, careful preparation is still necessary to make temporary installations that are 300 feet away safe.